New Zealand Celebrates 200 years of viticulture.

 The planting was at Kerikeri, in Northland.
 It’s a humid subtropical area, not a comfortable place to grow vines, being much more suited to citrus fruits.
 As an aside, it was James Busby, in 1836, that first commercialised wine growing at nearby Waitangi.
 There he sold wine to British troops.

 The history of New Zealand wine is fascinating, a roller-coaster ride and a story for another time.
 Suffice to say that New Zealand’s ascendancy is but a recent phenomenon.

 How to join in with the celebrations?
 Here’s the 2,000-word report written for WSET as a condition of my winning their Wine Trade Club Paten Scholarship.
 That scholarship was a trip to New Zealand back in 2005.

 2005 now seems as long ago as 1819.
 In 2005, the Kyoto Protocol came into force, while Hurricane Katrina ignored it and wasted New Orleans.
 Meanwhile, Angela Merkel became German Chancellor, YouTube started, and sexting became a thing.
 (There is no other connection between the three latter events as far as I know).
 But, most importantly, it’s been time enough for a new generation of children to grow to adulthood.

 Anyway, New Zealand was the trip of my lifetime.
 Afterwards, Jancis Robinson published my report (see here).
 I remain eternally grateful for that.
 It gave me the confidence to continue my wine journey, though some say it’s all been downhill since.

 Re-publishing this article now isn’t nostalgic.
-I think it’s interesting to compare it to how New Zealand actually developed in the fifteen years since.
+Nevertheless, comparing it to how New Zealand has developed in the fifteen years since is interesting.
 I hope you do too.
-Consequently, the report has had no changes made, so is warts and all.
-Instead, I’ve simply added a commentary, in red italics, where I think a brief update is useful.
+Consequently, the report has had no changes made, so it’s warts and all.
+Instead, I’ve added a commentary, in red italics, where I think a brief update is helpful.